hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Unhinge yourself from the limitations set by yourself
+* Be realistic, but dont be held back by limitations

 ## I often cannot find myself or find it difficult to stop thinking about the
 * game emchanics and state and what not, specific examples, different cases, running throught the scenario in my mind
 * How can similar thing be achieved for mathematics?